 In 2003 the Milwaukee County Register of Deeds department became one of the first counties in the country to begin electronic recording of real estate documents.
 Electronic recording of documents is faster and more efficient than recording paper documents.
 On January 8, 2008 this office was the first in Wisconsin to begin eRecording deeds.
 Click here for JS Online article

 During Mr. La Fave's tenure microfilm images from year 1999 back to 1915 have been converted to digital format.
-Document images are available via computer from 1962 to the present.
+All Recorded Documents are available via computer from 8/1/1962 to the present.
 Deeds can be accessed from 7/31/62 back through 1949.
 These documents are available on the Internet through our software vendor for a fee.
 Soon Deed Volume books will be accessible back to 1915.

 John's involvement in political and community affairs began during his high school years when he was active in civil rights activities and the peace movement.
 His previous employment included work as an elementary school teacher, a sales representative and ten years as a member of the Wisconsin State Assembly.
 John and his wife Andrea live in the Village of Brown Deer.
 They have two daughters and five grandchildren.
 Occasionally John enjoys commuting 13 miles to the courthouse via bicycle.